causify-ai/tutorials/causal_automl/TutorTask401_EIA_metadata_downloader_pipeline/README.md

 ## Files

 - `eia_utils.py`: Wrapper for the EIA v2 API
-- `download_eia_metadata.py`: Script to extract and upload metadata
+- `download_eia_metadata.py`: Script to extract metadata and upload it to S3
 - `download_eia_metadata.API.ipynb`: Notebook showing how to use the API wrapper
 - `download_eia_metadata.API.md`: Markdown explaining the API design and wrapper
 - `download_eia_metadata.example.ipynb`: Notebook exploring the output metadata